latentspace.

 What is a Voxel ? 🧊

-In computer graphics, a voxel, also known as a 3D pixel, is a 3D cube located on a three-dimensional grid used to create 3D models.
-Similar to a pixel in a 2D image, a voxel can contain a specific location inside a 3D grid and has a color value assigned to it.
-All individual voxels are the same size, however voxels can then be combined in the same grid at different positions with different colors to create what is known as a voxel model.
+In computer graphics, a voxel, also known as a 3D pixel, is a 3D cube located on a three-dimensional grid and used to construct 3D models.
+Similar to a pixel in a 2D image, a voxel occupies a specific location inside a 3D grid and has a color value assigned to it.
+All individual voxels are the same size; however, voxels can be combined within the same grid at different positions and with different colors to create what is known as a voxel model.

 What is a voxel ?